 The report looks at progress in planning, financing and implementing adaptation actions.
 The paper shows that States’ efforts on finance plans and strategies are found insufficient.

 Implementation of adaptation actions – concentrated in agriculture, water, ecosystems and cross-cutting sectors – is increasing.
 However, without a step change in support, adaptation actions could be outstripped by accelerating climate risks, which would further widen the adaptation implementation gap.

-Since 2017, Climate Collective Foundation has been actively engaged in supporting the small and growing business (SGB) sector to measure the climate, social, and gender impact of early-stage startups.
-This work includes a curriculum introducing startups to climate impact assessment and workshops for startups ecosystem partners.
+Since 2017, the Climate Collective Foundation has been actively engaged in supporting the small and growing business (SGB) sector to measure climate, social, and gender impacts of early-stage startups.
+This work includes a curriculum introducing startups to climate impact assessments and workshops for startups ecosystem partners.